tgbugs/docs.sparc.science/pages/data_submission/dat_core_user_accounts.md

 ## SPARC Slack Organization

 All SPARC investigators can join the SPARC [Slack Account](https://www.slack.com).
 SPARC uses Slack to foster collaboration and communication between investigators within the SPARC program.
 If you are interested to join the Slack account, send a message to Leonardo Guercio from the DAT-Core (support@blackfynn.com).

+## SPARC TalentLMS

+SPARC is using [TalentLMS](https://learnwithsparc.talentlms.com/index) for documentation, tutorials and resources related to SPARC meetings.
+Please contact Sue Tappan from MBF for more information.